 This site began life in 2009 as a spinoff from PogoWasRight.org after the number of breaches in 2008 made me realize I needed a separate site just for breaches.

-This site receives no commercial sponsorship.
+Somewhat surprisingly, this site has no commercial sponsorship.
 That said, the author has consulting contracts with a few clients who are in fields related to topics covered on this site such as health insurance, EHR software development, and infosecurity.
 Those clients understand that their consulting contract with the author does not entitle them to any special treatment or consideration on this site.
 DataBreaches.net also provides data and statistical analyses to Protenus for their Breach Barometer reports.

 “You’ve Got it All Wrong!
 You’re So Unfair!
 You’re a Hacker!”